muchdogesec/history4feed/README.md

 history4feed has various settings that are defined in an `.env` file.

-To create one using the default settings:
+To create a template for the file:

 ```shell
 cp .env.example .env
 ```

+To see more information about how to set the variables, and what they do, read the `.env.markdown` file.

 ### Build the Docker Image